a. Overview

 Soon motorcycles taxi service operating license will be issued to companies and cooperatives which operate professionally, and individual authorization will be issued to individual cooperatives members.

-RURA is also in process of setting motorcycle service tariff and availing license and authorization application online via IREMBO platform.
+RURA is also in process of setting motorcycle service tariff and presently, motorcycle operators can apply and get license and authorization at online via IREMBO platform.

 RURA encourages ICT usage in motorcycle taxi transport for improving service delivery, security and operator profitability.
 It also monitors motorcycle operators for compliance with the regulations governing this professional.